WickrInc/wickrio_addon/README.md

 var displayname = "Logo.png";

 var cmd1 = addon.cmdSend1to1Message(members, message, ttl, bor);
-console.log(cmd1); //if successful should print "Sending message"
+//if successful should print "Sending message" console.log(cmd1);

 var cmd2 = addon.cmdAddRoom(members, moderators, title, description, ttl, bor);
-console.log(cmd2); //if successful should print a json with vgroupid of the newly created room
+//if successful should print a json with vgroupid of the newly created room console.log(cmd2);

-var cmd3 = addon.cmdSendRoomAttachment(vGroupID, attachmentURL, displayname); //Notice: ttl and bor arguments are omitted and command will still work console.log(cmd3); //if successful should print "Sending message"
+//Notice: in this example the ttl and bor arguments are omitted and command will still work var cmd3 = addon.cmdSendRoomAttachment(vGroupID, attachmentURL, displayname);
+//if successful should print "Sending message" console.log(cmd3);

 console.log(addon.closeClient());
 ```